Louis B. Brodsky: SS Bremen verdict

 Brodsky's most noteworthy decision came in a case involving six men arrested during a riot which occurred on July 26, 1935.
-He freed five of the six individuals who tore the Nazi swastika from the SS Bremen (1928).
-Brodsky compared the emblem to a pirate flag.
+He freed five of the six individuals who tore the Nazi swastika from the SS Bremen on account that their actions were justified, as Brodsky compared the Nazi emblem to a "pirate flag".
 He refused an apology even though German newspapers and government officials demanded one.
 United States Secretary of State Cordell Hull sent to Nazi Germany a note of "regret" for Brodsky's decision.